 Students should submit to the appropriate official written requests that identify the record(s) they wish to inspect.
-The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+A University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 Only records covered by FERPA will be made available.
 Students may have copies made of their records, except for an academic record for which a financial “hold” exists or a transcript of an original or source document.
 Copies will be made at the student’s expense at prevailing rates.

 Type, Location, and Custodian of Education Records Maintained by the University

 Location: Registrar’s Office

 Location: Health and Wellness Center

 Location: Office of Student Financial Services